-From September to December 2020, QUEST organizes a 4-parts webinar series in partnership with the Community Energy Knowledge Action Partnership (CEKAP) and the University of Guelph.
-Click here to register for the Accelerating Implementation of Renewable Energy webinar series.
+From September to December 2020, QUEST organized a 4-part webinar series in partnership with the Community Energy Knowledge Action Partnership (CEKAP) and the University of Guelph.
+Click here to watch the recordings of the Accelerating Implementation of Renewable Energy webinar series.

 The following municipalities have been selected to participate in the Accelerating Implementation of Renewable Energy Project.